-Nikon 14-24mm f/2.8G ED AF-S – wide-angle lens for some shots of the location of the place where the event takes place.
+Wide-angle lens for some shots of the location of the place where the event takes place – Nikon 14-24mm f/2.8G ED AF-S

 Maha Charger to charge Speedlight batteries (8 batteries at the same time) which has independent circuits and a display that show the charging of each of the batteries.

-The 24-70 f2.8 and the 70-200 f2.8 lenses are a must.
+The 24-70mm f2.8 and the 70-200mm f2.8 lenses are a must-have for candid weddings.
 If you can buy these two, I would say it’s worth buying.
-The reason is simple f2.8, has amazing sharpness, clarity, and low light performance.
-A lens with f2.8 can do magic when compared to a zoom lens which has f4.5 to 5.6.
+The reason is simple f2.8, has amazing sharpness, clarity, and low-light performance.
+A lens with f2.8 can do magic when compared to a zoom lens that has f4.5 to 5.6.

 I use 50mm f1.4 to get that extra blur in the background.
 Many ask me if I do that in the post-editing.
-No, it’s just the lens.
-Another lens capable of capturing crystal clear images, really sharp, has good low light capabilities.
+Not much, it’s just the lens.
+Another lens capable of capturing crystal clear images is really sharp and has good low-light capabilities.

 Indian weddings usually happen indoors in a wedding hall or in a temple.
 And most of the time under poor light and colorful background cloth is another thing to keep in mind.
 Too many people on the stage or the place where the event takes place.
 At some of the wedding events, you will even find miniature bulbs, odd color lamps, and bulbs.
 The best is to take two umbrellas or some bright light source.

 You might be interested in reading – 11 Ideas to think like a Professional Photographer